leyiang/notes/docs/networking/dns.md

 Try turn off your proxy and try again.

 ## Why dnsmasq not working with proxy on?
-Proxy might use it's on configured dns.
+Proxy might use it's own configured dns.
 So you need to check it and change it to your dnsmasq address;